ragaeeb/kokokor/README.md

 Preprocesses observations by filtering noise, flipping coordinates for RTL text, and normalizing x-coordinates for proper alignment.

+#### `filterHorizontalLinesOutsideRectangles(rectangles: BoundingBox[], horizontalLines: BoundingBox[], tolerance?: number): BoundingBox[]`

+Filters out horizontal lines that are contained within any of the provided rectangles so that boundary detection ignores headings and callouts.

+#### `getLastHorizontalLineY(rectangles: BoundingBox[], horizontalLines: BoundingBox[], pixelTolerance?: number): number | undefined`

+Returns the lowest horizontal separator that is not covered by any rectangles, helping footnote detection routines understand where the body text ends.

+#### `isObservationCentered(bbox: BoundingBox, imageWidth: number, options: CenteringOptions): boolean`

+Determines if an observation is centered with sufficient whitespace on both sides using DPI-relative tolerances.

 #### `mapMatrixToBoundingBox(box: [number, number, number, number]): BoundingBox`

 Converts bounding box coordinates from array format to object format.